zealoct/blog-octopress/source/_posts/2014-03-03-ios-security.markdown

 GOAL: protect short but sensitive bits of data in apps, such as keys and login tokens.

-Implemented as SQLite database, and there is only one database.
+Implemented as SQLite database, and there is only one database in the system.
 The *securityd* deamon determines which keychain items each process or app can access.

 The deamon would check app's "keychain-access-groups" and the "application-identifier" entitlement.
-Apps from the same author (have the same access groups prefix allocated to them through the iOS Developer Program).
+Apps from the same author (have the same access groups prefix allocated to them through the iOS Developer Program) can share Keychain items.

 Similar protect class as file Data Protection.